bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-radio.md

 <div class="lead mb-5">

 For cross browser consistency, `<b-form-radio-group>` and `<b-form-radio>` uses Bootstrap's custom radio input to replace the browser default radio input.
-It is built on top of semantic and accessible markup, so it is a solid replacement for the default radio input
+It is built on top of semantic and accessible markup, so it is a solid replacement for the default radio input.

 </div>